dinhhuy2109/python-cope/README.md

 ```

-Examples
+Basic usages and examples
 ------------

-See the [examples folder](https://github.com/dinhhuy2109/python-cope/tree/master/examples) for some examples.
+See the [examples folder](https://github.com/dinhhuy2109/python-cope/tree/master/examples) for more details.